 Incisors help keep cats tongue in their mouth.
 They also enable cat to grasp food.

 Otherwise known as ‘Maine Coon Fangs’, the Maine Coon cat has 4 canine teeth.
 They have 2 at the bottom of their jaw, and 2 fangs at the top.

 Sharp canine teeth help a Maine Coon cat kill and shred their prey.

-Maine Coon cats have 10 premolar.
+Maine Coon cats have 10 premolars.
 They have 3 Premolars on each side of the upper jaw, and 2 premolars on each side of the lower jaw.

-The function of the premolars, is to sheer the cats prey, into smaller more edible chunks.
-This is achieved, by using the sharp edged of the premolars.
+The function of the premolars is to sheer the cat’s prey, into smaller more edible chunks.
+This is achieved, by using the sharp edge of the premolars.

 Cats have 4 molars.
 They have one upper and lower molar on each side.